sejungkwak/connect-4/README.md

     - Using the `scrollTo({ top: 0, behavior: 'smooth' })` method to jump to the top of the page smoothly.
   - I found that using this technique, I could display a new page much more conveniently on a mobile device, by opening it at the very beginning.

-- Detect touch device
+- Detect touchscreen device
   - Source: KaMeHb's answer on [Stack Overflow](https://stackoverflow.com/questions/56324813/how-to-detect-touch-device-in-2019)
-    - The `matchMedia()` method and media feature with the `matches` property to detect touch devices.
+    - The `matchMedia()` method and media feature with the `matches` property to detect touchscreen devices.
-  - I used this method to detect touch devices and not add the `mouseover` event listener to the cell.
+  - I used this method to detect touchscreen devices and not add the `mouseover` event listener to the cell.

 - iPhone audio autoplay
   - Source: user2415116 and AndrewL's answer on [Stack Overflow](https://stackoverflow.com/questions/31776548/why-cant-javascript-play-audio-files-on-iphone-safari)
-    - Storing the `Audio()` constructor in a variable, adding the `autoplay` property to it and changing the `src` enables it to play the sound once the user turns on the sound with an iPhone.
+    - Storing the `Audio()` constructor in a variable, setting `autoplay = true` to it, adding a silent MP3 file and changing `src` afterwards enables it to play the sound once the user turns on the sound with an iPhone.
-  - I used this method to fix a bug that was causing freezes on the __Play__ page when the sound is on.
+  - I used this method to fix bugs that were causing sound-related issues on iOS.

 - Helper functions
   - Source: Web Dev Simplified's [Stop Wasting Your Time - Use These 16 JS Utility Functions Instead](https://www.youtube.com/watch?v=EoUIS2PxKCs&t=202s)